desgeeko/pdfsyntax/README.md

     python3 -m pdfsyntax COMMAND FILE

 You can get quick insights on a PDF file with these commands:
 - `overview` outputs text data about the structure and the metadata.
+- `disasm` outputs a dump of the file structure on the terminal.
+- `text` outputs extracted text spatially, as if it was a kind of scan.
 - `browse` outputs static html data that lets you browse the internal structure of the PDF file: the PDF source is pretty-printed and augmented with hyperlinks.
-- `text` outputs extracted text spatially, as if it was a kind of scan.

 ## API overview